Method & Sources

 Not a dashboard

 Dashboards display state.
 PowerFlow models dynamics: trajectories, dependencies, cascades.
-The difference is a snapshot vs. a system.
+A snapshot versus a system.

 Not vibes

-Every score traces to sourced intelligence or structured baselines, calibrated against anchors and peers.
-No sentiment analysis, no crowd wisdom.
+Every score traces to sourced intelligence or structured data, calibrated across the whole registry.
+No sentiment, no crowd wisdom.

-Each actor in the registry receives a PF Score derived from two independent dimensions: Authority (how effectively an actor can mobilize its domain toward a unified purpose) and Reach (how far its influence extends beyond its own borders).
-Both are required for a high score.
+Every actor in the registry carries a PF Score built from two pillars: Authority (how much power an actor holds at home) and Reach (how far that power extends beyond its borders).
+A high score needs both.

 Authority